nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 ```

 #### `div` tags
 The HTML document division element is used to define an area of content.
-Content in web page designs is visually broken up into chunks that sometimes don't correspond to the elements available to developers.
+In web page designs, the content is visually broken up into chunks that sometimes don't correspond to the elements available to developers.
 The `<div></div>` element can be used to wrap other content elements and make them available to styling as a group.

 ```html
 <div>